Report Filter

 Description

-This Service Area administers Virginia’s labor and employment laws that govern the payment of wages, minimum wage, and youth employment laws.
+This Service Area administers Virginia’s labor and employment laws that govern the payment of wages, prevailing wages, minimum wage, anti-retaliation, and youth employment laws.
 Additionally, the Division of Labor and Employment Law enforces miscellaneous labor laws, including right to work, prevention of employment, human trafficking notices in certain establishments, administering polygraphs, equal pay, and payment for medical exams.

 Mission Alignment and Authority